Parts of an Application

 Some admissions tests are general, like the Graduate Records Exam (GRE), while others are more specific based on professional area, like the Medical College Admissions Test (MCAT).

-Each school will have its own requirements, allowances for how old test scores can be, advice on how many times an applicant can take a test, etc. Look here for specifics on Admissions Tests.
+Each school will have its own requirements, allowances for how old test scores can be before they are no longer accepted, limits on how many times an applicant can take a test, etc.

 Experience